rednafi/brisk-bash/README.md

 ### mkdir

-`mkdir` is used to create folder in a directory
+`mkdir` is used to create a folder in a directory
 ```bash
 # Create a directory and all its parents
 mkdir -p foo/bar/baz